 This collection consists of 2 drop front boxes primarily containing photographs as well as a few paper files.

-The Coscia collection was a gift of Silvio Coscia’s widow, Virginia Coscia, donated in January 1978
+The Coscia Papers were a gift of Silvio Coscia’s widow, Virginia Coscia, donated in January 1978

-Access to the Silvio Coscia Collection is granted by the Archivist.
+Access to the Silvio Coscia Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
-There are no restrictions on this collection.
+There are no restrictions pertaining this collection.